alixdecr/PRAB/apis/cyclotron/README.md

 | PATCH | 0 | 0% |
 | DELETE | 3 | 6% |
 | TOTAL | 50 | 100% |

+### Other Information

+- Number of Unique Routes: 40

+- Number of Unique Query Parameters: 7